-When drive-through food box distributions began last year at a Monmouth elementary school, community members who were struggling with the economic difficulties brought by the COVID pandemic were relieved to have help putting food on the table.
+When drive-through food box distributions began last year at Ash Creek Elementary School in Monmouth, community members who were struggling with the economic difficulties brought by the COVID pandemic were relieved to have help putting food on the table.

 “People had lost their jobs and life felt on edge,” says Patty, a volunteer with the Ella Curran Food Bank in Independence who worked with Marion Polk Food Share to coordinate the distributions.

 In addition to widespread unemployment or wage loss, people were juggling work schedules with teaching homebound children while trying to avoid public places to prevent virus transmission.

 “All these factors make getting a food box just a little bit of extra help for them,” Patty says.
 “It’s been very helpful for the community.”

 The USDA’s Farmers to Families Food Box Program was established last year to provide emergency food assistance during the COVID crisis, as well as to help the food producers and distributors who were suffering due to widespread closures of restaurants, schools and other food service locations.

 The program provides family-sized boxes containing high-quality fresh dairy, produce and meat products sourced from local providers.
 Last year, the Food Share held 182 distributions at locations throughout Marion and Polk counties, providing over 1.7 million meals for local families.
 The program was renewed for its fifth phase earlier this year before concluding at the end of May.

 As the pandemic reached its one-year mark, Monmouth distributions were moved from the school to a parking lot in Independence due to children returning for in-person instruction.
 Despite such signs that the end of the COVID crisis may be in sight, demand for food boxes remained high.
 People still arrived over an hour early to wait in line for the distributions to begin.